dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 You can edit this settings for the service in the main ui **Settings / Other Services - HAB Speaker** there are different sections:

-### Service Settings

-Service related configurations:

-* **Secure** - Require user credentials to use the speaker (the ui will redirect you to the login page when needed).

 ### Voice Control

 Define the phrases you can use to interact with the speaker.
 For the phrases you can add multiple options separated by ';'.
 Leave a phrase empty to disable it